 With this safeguard in place, the PI controller is capable of regulating etch rate based on the real-time VM estimates relatively accurately from the start of the each etch experiment to the end.
 To test the etch rate control accuracy, wafers are etched with set points in the etch rate that are validated after processing.
 Unmeasured disturbances are introduced to the ground impedance prior to the etch of each wafer, partially simulating the effect of disruptive PM events.
-Table 4 gives the etch rate targets and ground impedance values.
+Table 4 gives the etch rate results for PI control for a number of different etch rate targets and ground impedance values.
 Larger errors are reported for values with high ground impedance values and powers because the plasma starts to change mode in this operational state and the etch rate VM model becomes less accurate.